MoncefDj/Kaizen/Knowledge Repository/Book Notes/Peak How to Master Almost Anything by Anders Ericsson & Robert Pool/README.md

   1. It's important for beginners to receive proper fundamental skills to avoid the need for relearning at more advanced levels.

   In summary, deliberate practice is a focused, challenging, and goal-oriented approach to skill development that relies on feedback, mental representations, and step-by-step improvement.

+## 5| Principles of Deliberate Practice on the Job

+- The first step to enhancing performance in an organization is realizing that improvement is possible only if participants abandon business-as-usual practice.
+Doing so requires recognizing and rejecting three prevailing myths:

+  1. The belief that one’s abilities are limited by one’s genetically prescribed characteristics.
+  1. If you do something for long enough, you’re bound to get better at it.
+  1. All it takes to improve is effort.
+If you just try hard enough, you’ll get better.

+- The deliberate-practice mindset offers the following view: anyone can improve, but it requires the right approach.
+If you are not improving, it’s not because you lack innate talent; it’s because you’re not practicing the right way.
+Once you understand this, improvement becomes a matter of figuring out what the “right way” is.

+- When you look at how people are trained in the professional and business worlds, you find a tendency to focus on knowledge at the expense of skills.
+The main reasons are tradition and convenience: it is much easier to present knowledge to a large group of people than it is to set up conditions under which individuals can develop skills through practice.